CroBiAd/crobiad.github.io/resources.md

   * [Genome Ribbon](/internal/ribbon): Web server for visualising structural variants generated from PacBio alignments.
     Modified to load decompressed CSI BAM index files.

-# Hardware
+# Scientific Computing Infrastructure

 Research involving large, complex, plyploid genomes such as that of wheat often requires computers with large amounts of RAM.
 However, such infrastructure is not normally available from typical high performance computing (HPC) providers.
-As such, we operate our own HPC infrastructure, which includes several large memory nodes.
+As such, we operate our own scientific computing infrastructure, which includes several large memory nodes.

-Our current HPC infrastructure comprises of:
+Our current infrastructure comprises of:

   * A Slurm based cluster consisting of 2 compute nodes with the following specs:
     * 72 CPUs (Intel Xeon E5-2699v3 @ 2.30GHz)